OptimalBits/ground/Readme.md

     // Instantiate
     var myHouse = new House(3, 'white');

-Classes like these are not so much different from a normal javascript object, but we get some useful features such as:
+Classes derived from gnd.Base are not so much different from a normal javascript object, but we get some useful features such as:

   - Events
   - Bindings